DenizenScript/Denizen-For-Bukkit-Docs/CONTRIB_GUIDELINES.md

 is a short description of the image's purpose.

 The `<FIGURE_ID>` should **ALWAYS** be formatted as `figure#_#_#`.
-The first `#` represents the major section, the second `#` represents the subsection, and the last `#` represents the ID of the figure.
+The first `#` represents the major section, the second `#` represents the section, and the last `#` represents the ID of the figure.
 Technically speaking, each figure should be named in increasing numerical order.
-For example, three figures in Section 10.4 will have their names set to `figure10_4_1`, `figure10_4_2`, and `figure10_4_3`, in order.
+For example, three figures in Section 10.4 should have their names set to `figure10_4_1`, `figure10_4_2`, and `figure10_4_3`, in order.

 The `<WIDTH>` should be adjusted so that on a sufficiently large screen, the image does not stretch to take up the page.
 Most images should be able to use `90%` width with reasonable results.